Making It in America

 A moving and eye-opening look at the story of manufacturing in America, whether it can ever successfully return to our shores, and why our nation depends on it, told through the experience of one young couple in Maine as they attempt to rebuild a lost industry, ethically. • From the best-selling author of Into the Raging Sea

-Ben spent a decade organizing workers in Pennsylvania, Ohio, and Wisconsin, fighting for Americans at a time when national support for unions had sunk to an all-time low.
-Struggling with depression and a drug dependency, Ben lands back in his hometown of Portland, Maine, desperate to prove that ethical manufacturing is possible.
-There, he meets Whitney, a bartender wrestling with her own complicated past.
-In each other they see a better future, a version of the American dream they can build together.
+Ben Waxman spent a decade organizing workers in Pennsylvania, Ohio, and Wisconsin, fighting for men and women at a time when national support for unions had sunk to an all-time low.
+Frustrated with the state of the world, he lands back in his hometown of Portland, Maine, to rethink his life.
+There, he meets Whitney Reynolds, a restless bartender eager for a challenge.
+In each other, they see a better future, a version of the American dream they can build together.

 One of Cosmopolitan’s 14 Best Nonfiction Books Coming Out in 2024